Oloqq/crocheteer/docs/Genetic.md

     - it's probably reasonable to assume that points will be distributed somewhat uniformly across the perimeter of the slice
       - if not, resampling would be needed and that's a whole another problem
     - we can just compare each point to position of the point closest to it
+      - POLAR COORDINATES allow some kind of point sorting
       - sounds like some matrix operation could speed that up?
       - with this approach, slices from user's shape MUST be uniform and dense
   - considering folds (not now)